Graph2Eval: Automatic Multimodal Task Generation for Agents via Knowledge Graphs: Experiments

-We evaluated the web interaction tasks in the \textsc{Graph2Eval-Bench} using SoM Agent and Agent S 2.5, with the results presented in Table \ref{tab:web_analysis}.
+\paragraph{Analysis of Web Interaction Tasks.} We evaluated the web interaction tasks in the \textsc{Graph2Eval-Bench} using SoM Agent and Agent S 2.5, with the results presented in Table \ref{tab:web_analysis}.
 Overall, Agent S 2.5 consistently outperforms SoM Agent across nearly all task types.
-On \texttt{gemini-2.5-flash}, both agents achieved their best overall performance, with SoM Agent reaching 14.51\% and Agent S 2.5 achieving 69.20\%, demonstrating a clear performance gap.
-The open-source model \texttt{qwen2.5-vl-72b} also achieved strong results, ranking as the second-best overall.
-By contrast, \texttt{gpt-4o-mini} showed competitive performance on specific tasks (\textit{e.g.}, business navigation and modal interaction), but its overall effectiveness remained limited.
-The relatively low scores of \texttt{qwen2.5-vl-72b} and \texttt{qwen2.5-vl-32b} further indicate that the benchmark effectively distinguishes performance differences across models of varying scales when paired with agents.
-We provide a detailed case study in the Appendix \ref{sec:case_study}.
+On \texttt{Gemini 2.5 Flash}, both agents achieved their best overall performance, with SoM Agent reaching 14.51\% and Agent S 2.5 achieving 69.20\%, demonstrating a clear performance gap.
+The open-source model \texttt{Qwen2.5-VL-72B} also achieved strong results, ranking as the second-best overall.
+By contrast, \texttt{GPT-4o mini} showed competitive performance on specific tasks (\textit{e.g.}, business navigation and modal interaction), but its overall effectiveness remained limited.
+The relatively low scores of \texttt{Qwen2.5-VL-32B}, \texttt{Qwen2.5-VL-7B}, and \texttt{UI-TARS-1.5-7B} demonstrate that the benchmark effectively distinguishes performance differences across models of varying scales.
+A detailed case study is provided in Appendix H.